dojo/docs/dojo/getNodeProp.rst

 Introduction
 ============

-``dojo.getNodeProp`` is a companion function for `dojo.attr <dojo/attr>`_.
+``dojo.getNodeProp`` is a companion function for :ref:`dojo.attr <dojo/attr>`.
 Unlike the latter it favors properties falling back on attributes, if a property was not present.

 It is useful when you don't care if somebody set an attribute on a node in HTML, or not, but you want to read a default/current value, which is used by a browser.
 For example, if user didn't specify ``type`` attribute on ``input`` element, it is default value is ``"text"``.
 You don't need to know all defaults, or how browser interprets missing attributes exactly, just use ``dojo.getNodeProp``.